 PhD opportunities on the Christchurch campus

 If you find a topic of interest, email the potential supervisor with your research proposal, curriculum vitae, and academic transcript.

 Once you have received confirmation that the academic staff member is willing to supervise you go online to complete an application.

 The University operates an online application and enrolment system called eVision. eVision allows you to apply online and supply relevant documentation as part of the online process.

 Rules, regulations and applying for PhD study

-All the information required to apply for a PhD the Graduate Research School website.
+All the information required to apply for a PhD is available at the Graduate Research School website.

 The Graduate Research School site contains information on an Otago PhD, explanations of processes and electronic copies of all relevant forms for PhD administration.

 General enquiries about the PhD programme can be directed to the Graduate Research School in the first instance.

 Scholarships are available to both domestic and international students.